unfoldingWord/gateway-admin/TESTING.md

 - Copy the test `01-app-init.spec.js` from gateway-edit into this folder.
 - Modify it as needed.

+NOTE: the test script `./cypress/integration/01-login-select-org-lang.js` contains significant modifications of the original from gateway-edit.

+## Running Tests
 At this point, you have the first test ready to run.
 Try it.

 - In first terminal, start the app and wait until Next.js has compiled the pages.